dannyray44/Bettable_Event/API Documentation/readme.md

 |15         |Team_ExactGoalsNumber |`^(home&#124;away) ([0-9]{1,4})$`                     |'home 2', 'away 3'                                                          |A bet on the points scored by your selected team.                                                                                                                                                                                                                    |
 |16         |Team_ScoreAGoal       |`^(home&#124;away) (yes&#124;no)$`                         |’home yes', ‘away yes’, ‘home no’, 'away no'                                |A bet that your selected team will or will not score a goal.                                                                                                                                                                                                         |

+# Return Format:
+The API will return a JSON object with the same structure as the input.
+Each element in the `bets` array will have had the `wager` element updated to a number reflecting what you should wager on that bet.
+The `wager` value will remain as 0.0 if you should not place that wager.